Estimated Taxes: How to Determine What to Pay and When

 Figuring when and how to pay

-If you're an employee, your employer withholds taxes from every paycheck and sends the money to the IRS, and probably to your state government as well.
+If you're an employee, your employer typically withholds taxes from every paycheck and sends the money to the IRS, and probably to your state government as well.
 This way you pay your income taxes as you go.
 And, if you're like most wage earners, you get a nice refund at tax time.